cloud-66-internal/help.cloud66.com/_node/how-to-guides/add-ins/add-in-implementation.md

 template: one-col
 title:  "How to implement Add-ins"
 categories: how-to-guides/add-ins
-lead: Extend the functionality of your stack with add-ins
+lead: Extend the functionality of your application with add-ins
 tags: ['Add ins']
 legacy: false
 permalink: /:collection/:path